magnus-nagarro/Ad-blocker-Raspberry/README.md

 Now safe (ctrl+S) and close (ctrl+X) the file and restart your PI.

 The Blocker should now be able to start automatically when restarting the PI.

+## Configure Devices ##

+Now you only have to set the correct proxy for the devices in the network to benefit from the blocker:

+Ip: Ip address of the Raspberry PI
+Port: 3128 (or the port you have specified in suqid.conf)